SIBO, short for small intestinal bacterial overgrowth, may be one of the most common gastrointestinal issues you’ve never heard about.

 As the name implies, this condition results in excessive bacteria (both good and bad forms) in the small intestines.

-This change in bacterial concentration causes several issues and symptoms as the bacterial concentration interferes with immune function, fermentation of food, absorbtion of nutrients and inflammation locally.
+This change in bacterial concentration causes several issues and symptoms as the bacterial concentration interfere with immune function, fermentation of food, absorption of nutrients, and inflammation locally (4).

 All of the changes listed above result in various symptoms that can be assessed clinically (and you can test for it as well, but more on that later).